 You strip off the husk, and inside is a kinda sticky green tomato-like thing.
-When they get perfect, the fruit fills the husk and sticks to it, so you may need to husk them under cold water.
+When they get perfect, the fruit fills the husk and sticks to it, so sometimes you may need to husk them under cold water.
 You want tomatillos when they are green and unripe; they turn purple when they are dead ripe.
 I know of no recipe that calls for fully ripe tomatillos.
 Do you?
 Seems weird.

 Making the sauce is kind of a production, like most good Mexican sauces.
 (Ever make mole?
 Not easy.)
-You put the tomatillos and garlic under a broiler to char, then add roasted green chiles — both hot and mild — cilantro, etc. and chop up everything in a food processor.
+You put the tomatillos and garlic on a grill or under a broiler to char, then add roasted green chiles — both hot and mild — cilantro, etc. and chop up everything in a food processor.

-Once you have that done, its easy.
+Once you have your salsa verde, its easy.
 Keep in mind that tomatillos are acidic.
 For geeks, their average pH is 3.8, which is only a little milder than an orange.
-This means your chili will be acidic, too.
-That means you can can it, which in my opinion is a far better way to deal with this sauce.
-I’ll post a recipe for canned salsa verde soon, but I have a starter recipe for it below.
+This means your chile verde will be acidic, too.
+So go easy on the lime until you’ve tasted it.